phpbb/documentation/development/development/phpstorm.rst

 Spaces:
 *******

 There are many settings for handling spaces, and the defaults should work for the most part.
-The general rule is single-spaces should surround all operators and parenthesis (except for function declarations/calls).
+The general rule is single-spaces should surround all operators and parentheses (except for function declarations/calls).

 Wrapping and Braces:
 ********************

 The general rule here is that braces always go on new lines.

-CSS, JAVASCRIPT, HTML, TWIG
+CSS, JavaScript, HTML, Twig
 ###########################

-Tabs & Indents:
-***************

 Tabs should be used (not spaces).
 All tab and indent sizes should be set to 4 spaces.
 Also be sure "Keep indents on empty lines" is NOT checked.

 JSON & YAML
 ##########